All Episodes

 On the other hand, you've got change.

-In many people's minds, change equals modernization.
+In many people's mind, change equals modernization.

 Tradition, however.

-Uh I'm a big tradition guy.
+I'm a big tradition guy.

-Uh traditions and institutions that made the country great.
+Traditions and institutions that made the country great.

 Like marriage is a tradition.

-No, I mean it's an institution, and of course, it's changing.
+And of course, it's changing.

-Some say it's modernized.
+Some say it's modernizing.

-The redskins have always been the redskins.
+The Redskins have always been the Redskins.

 Uh-uh.